Opal Holly Magic Wand

 Holly is commonly associated with fertility and eternal life.

 Crafting wands for around 20 years has taught me to become a partial perfectionist with my wand creation.
-I pay attention to details, every little imperfection and am often unhappy with the result that someone else absolutely loves (even after hearing about what I was unhappy about).This wand is one such special case.
-The small imperfection bugs me, but it has a funny little story to its existence.
+I pay attention to details, every little imperfection and am often unhappy with the result.This wand is one such special case.
+The small imperfection used to bug me, it has a funny little story to its existence and why it no longer bothers me.

 Right next to the opal inlay in the middle of the wand is a black band that wraps around the wand, this dark band was made with a guitar string while the wand was spinning in the lathe (the friction of the guitar string burns the wood).
 While setting the opals in their own section, one little opal piece jumped out and insisted on running away into the dark channel.
 It wasn't supposed to go there, but the little opal insisted, the glue was setting quickly so it wasn't going to be easy to remove the little thing.
 I eventually go on to finish the rest of the wand.
 In the process a little air pocket made its way into the black channel with the opal.
 The little opal looks like it is zipping around the black channel with little puffs of dust in its track.
 The opal itself on the black background shines even brighter with the black contrast, making the little opal shine even brighter with its rebel ways.